 - For Treatment.
 HHS may use or disclose information with health care providers who are involved in your health care.
 For example, information may be shared to create and carry out a plan for your treatment.
-There are exceptions to this for some A&D, Mental Health, and HIV services. - To Coordinate Care.
-HHS is now part of a state certified Coordinated Care Organization (CCO).
-If you are an Oregon Health Plan Member, HHS may use or disclose your health information to other providers in the CCO who are involved in your care for the purpose of providing whole-person care. - For Payment.
+There are exceptions to this for some A&D, Mental Health, and HIV services.
+Some of your information may be exchanged electronically via a Health Information Exchange (HIE).
+If you do not want your information included in the HIE you may opt-out of this by contacting Lane County Behavioral Health or the Community Health Centers of Lane County - For Payment.
 HHS may use or disclose information to get payment or to pay for the health care services you receive.
 For example, HHS may provide PHI to bill your health plan for health care provided to you. - For Health Care Operations.
 HHS may use or disclose information in order to manage its programs and activities.
-For example, HHS may use PHI to review the quality of services you receive. - To Business Associates.
-If the information is necessary for them to perform functions on behalf of HHS or for medical reviews, legal services, audits or management activities related to HIPAA compliance.
-They are obligated to protect the privacy of your information. - For Health Oversight Activities.
+For example, HHS may use PHI to review the quality of services you receive. - For Health Oversight Activities.
 HHS may use or disclose information during inspections or investigations of our services. - As Required by Law and For Law Enforcement.
 HHS will use and disclose information when required or permitted by federal or state law or by a court order. - For Abuse Reports and Investigations.
 HHS is required by law to receive and investigate reports of abuse. - To Avoid Harm.
 HHS may disclose PHI to law enforcement in order to avoid a serious threat to the health and safety of a person or the public.